dafni-ventza/graphics-project-main/readme.md

 # First view
 At first place the user sees the screen with the fog extended all over the scene view.
 Moving around with the key arrows we are able to approach the mountain in a scenematic way.
-Initial number of particles can be increased by pressing M or decressed by pressing L.
+Initial number of particles can be increased by pressing M or decressed by pressing L - changing the particle life attribute in our particle system.
 Raindrops are falling vertically in our scene and are simulated using a sphere with an added water png as texture.
 By fixing the transparency of the droplet in particle.fragmentshader more realistic results are achieved.
 Also, the raindrops are of a random mass.

 ![image](https://user-images.githubusercontent.com/42025441/133143765-f80946cc-c7f0-48b0-9dde-b1e6986dfecf.png)